Sanak, AK Radio Range (FAA Archives / KadiAk.org)

-“Blind flying” or “Instrument Flight,” (being able to pilot a plane through the densest weather without any reference to the horizon or ground) was recognized as fundamental to reliable air travel.
-Gyroscopic instruments, namely the artificial horizon, would solve the first problem: giving pilots a sense of “up” in the spectacularly disorienting conditions within the clouds (this hard lesson was and is still learned the fatal way by untrained pilots).
+As soon as the first aviators stumbled into fog, it was recognized that “blind flying” or “instrument flight,” (the ability to pilot a plane through the densest weather without any reference to the horizon or ground) would be fundamental to reliable, scheduled air travel.
+By the early 1920’s gyroscopic instruments, first the turn and bank indicator and later the artificial horizon, would solve the first problem: giving pilots a sense of “up” in the spectacularly disorienting conditions within the clouds (this hard lesson was and is still learned the fatal way by untrained pilots).
 However, this technology could not guide pilots to their destination - more was needed.

-The answer that became the Low Frequency Radio Range system was first made workable by Ford Motor Company Engineers.
-A patent was filed in 1928 by Eugene S. Donovan.
-Earlier concepts for the system were developed in Germany in 1906 which were later experimented with by the US Bureau of Standards and Army Signal Corps.
+The answer that became the Low Frequency Radio Range system was first made workable by the Ford Motor Company.
+A patent was filed in 1928 by Eugene S. Donovan, the lead engineer on this effort.
+It’s early development was rooted on a concept patented by German scientist Otto Scheller in 1907 that was further experimented with by the US Bureau of Standards and Army Signal Corps.
 Henry Ford personally saw the future of aviation and wanted to part of it, stating in 1924 “it is now or never to get a hold of commercial flying and make a success of it.”
-He placed his considerable financial resources behind his ambitions, buying the airplane manufacturer that would create the famous Ford Tri-motor and building the new state-of-the-art Ford Airport in Dearborn, MI just outside of Detroit.
+He placed his considerable financial resources behind his ambitions, buying out Stout Metal Airplane, the company that would later make the famous Ford Tri-motor, and building a new state-of-the-art Ford Airport at Dearborn, just outside of Detroit.

-In 1926, as part of this effort, Ford engineers looked to perfect a reliable radio beacon to help them ferry auto parts between their Chicago and Dearborn plants using Tri-Motors during the brutal Midwest winter.
+In 1926, as part of this initiative, Ford engineers looked to perfect a reliable radio beacon to help them ferry auto parts between their Chicago and Dearborn plants using Tri-Motors during the brutal Midwest winter.
 The first station at Ford Airport was built and licensed by October 1926 and by February 1927 the system proved to very successful.
-Citing the transformative impact it would have on aviation and the public welfare, as well as the probable growth in sales for its aviation division, Ford declined to collect royalties from US Government for using the invention.
+Citing the transformative impact it would have on aviation and the public welfare, and considering perhaps the probable growth in sales for its aviation division, Ford declined to collect royalties from US Government for using the invention.

-If a pilot was on the edge of the beam in the “twilight” zone, one signal would faintly emerge above the tone and the pilot knew to make a slight correction.
+If a pilot was on the edge of the beam in the “twilight” zone, about 1° wide, one signal would faintly emerge above the other – not enough to be clearly distinct, but sufficient to tell the pilot to make a slight correction.
 When there was two-way air traffic along a beam, standard practice was for opposing aircraft to fly the right twilight edge of this beam to ensure proper separation.
 Farther away from the beam, both signals (one much louder) could be easily distinguished in the “bi-signal” zone.
 Deeper into a quadrant only one signal would be heard, the “pure quadrant” or “clear” area – especially at the “bisector,” a line in the middle of each quadrant equidistant from the beams at either side.
 These variations were subtle but could provide clues to help a pilot navigate to a beam.
-Another aid was that, in the US, true north from the station always lied in an N quadrant (in Western Canada this was shifted 45° eastward due to magnetic deviation).

-Every 30 seconds a two-letter Morse code station identifier (lasting 8 seconds) was repeated on the A side and then on N side in Morse code to allow the pilot to confirm that they were listening to the right station.
+Every 30 seconds a two-letter Morse code station identifier (lasting 8 seconds) was repeated first on the N side and then on A side in Morse code to allow the pilot to confirm that they were listening to the right station.
 For example Los Angeles was “LA”, Chicago “CG”, etc. Starting in the 1940's, some station identifiers were changed to three letters (for example, “LA” became “LAX”) due to the increasing number of overall radio facilities.